netsiphd/netrd/README.md

 # Another way to get the distance
 D = dist.results['dist']

-# the underlying features used in NetSimle
+# The underlying features used in NetSimile
 vecs = dist.results['signature_vectors']
 ```